n123git/YWdata/README.md

 ## Translator Tool
 A tool to translate and grab the IDs of Yo-kai watch things via the official translations ripped from the gamer, currently only supports YW2.
 Although YW3, YW1, YWB1 and YWB2 support is planned.</br>
-This tool supports MacOS, Linux, Windows and ANY modern OS that can run a up-to-date version of a web browser.
+This tool supports MacOS, Linux, Windows and ANY modern OS that can run a up-to-date version of a web browser.</br>
+Open the `APP.html`
+* Select your category i.e. `Key Items`
+* Then select your input language - this is what you translate **from**
+* Also select your output language to translate **to**.
+* Finally, input your search query i.e. "bracelet" or "cheap bra" etc, and select Search.</br>
+You will be given the item it found in the input AND output language, along with it's ID.

 ## Save Editor
 this is an entirely different repo, just wanted to drop it here (give me a star pls XD)